 NOTE 1: The characteristics relate to factors like message size and media attached for CPM Standalone Messages, content type of the transferred file for CPM File Transfers or media, size and content type for CPM Sessions used.

-NOTE 2: In the case of interworking large CPM Standalone Messages (e.g., 560 bytes or more) or CPM File Transfers to Non-CPM, it is better not to select SMS Interworking to prevent deterioration of the SMS user’s experience.
+NOTE 2: In the case of interworking large CPM Standalone Messages (e.g., 560 bytes or more) or CPM File Transfers to Non-CPM, it is better not to select plain text SMS Interworking to prevent deterioration of the SMS user’s experience (SMS with link could be selected).
 For the other direction of interworking (i.e., Non-CPM to CPM), it may be appropriate though to interwork a set of concatenated SMS’es to a large CPM Standalone Message.

 SHALL, if allowed by service provider policies, use the Non-CPM Communication Service Identifier that may be part of the destination address, as defined in Appendix D to influence the selection of an appropriate IWF;